-If you have been to a pickleball court you may have heard some unique terms.
-We have compiled a list of terms used at pickleball courts across the country for you!
-From slang, court positioning to the equipment we have assembled a list for new pickleball players wanting to understand the game or experienced players updating their lingo.
-Have a term that we missed?
-Let us know, as pickleball grows so does the lingo!
+If you have been to a pickleball court, you may have heard some unique pickleball terms.
+The Paddle Experts at JustPaddles have compiled a list of pickleball terms used at courts across the country for you!
+Everything from slang, court positioning, and equipment, the Paddle Experts at JustPaddles have assembled a list for new pickleball players wanting to understand the game or experienced players updating their lingo.
+Any pickleball terms that we missed?
+Let us know!
+As pickleball grows so does the lingo.

-An ace is a serve that is not returned by your opponent.
+An ace is a serve that your opponent does not return.

-The pickleball is struck while moving forward, towards the net.
+The pickleball is struck while moving forward toward the net.

 The area near the baseline.